ae6rt/decap/README.md

 table.
 These buckets and table are secured using AWS access policies that are associated with a dedicated IAM user named _decap_.

-In ./aws-resources we provide Decap scripts for creating all the AWS resources Decap needs.
+In ./aws-resources we provide shell scripts for creating all the AWS resources Decap needs.
 To run these scripts effectively, you will need an AWS account with what we're calling _root like_ powers.
 That is, an account that can create AWS IAM users, buckets, DynamoDb